 Are reprints of pins any cheaper?

-If you have made a pin through us and you need to get more made, you will save $50 from the mold not needing to be done again.
+If you have made a pin through me and you need to get more made, you will save $50 from the mold not needing to be done again.

 Will you ship overseas?

 Yes.
 Normally we ship them direct from the factory.
-It costs a little more than for a US customer, but is much faster than them coming through me first and paying for another shipment.
-You may have some import fees due, but we have no control over your country's rates on that.
-What we hear from all of our international clients is that it's ultimately cheaper than us re-shipping and about two weeks faster to them in hand, even with any kind of import fee owed.
+It costs a little more than for a US customer, but is much faster than them coming through PGS first and paying for another shipment.
+You may have some import fees due, but we have no control over your country’s rates on that.
+What we hear from all of my international clients is that it’s ultimately cheaper than me re-shipping and about two weeks faster to them in hand, even with any kind of import fee owed.